substained/RealistikAPI/README.md

 * GET merely shows a resource, is cacheable and "idempotent".
 This helps debugging (repeating the same request twice will yield the same result, unless of course the data changes otherwise), caching (you can answer with Cache-Control headers, which browsers understand).

 The not-making-it-RESTful was the biggest sin of the API.
 In itself, the API was a step into the right direction (it is MUCH better than the official osu!
 API), but nowhere close to how an API actually is, ideally.
 If you are building an API, I won't recommend you a book, but instead I will recommend you to see what [GitHub](https://developer.github.com/v3/) does, as they will have probably faced most problems that you have, and provided an answer already.
 If you're unsure, check other APIs: Discord, Slack, Twitter, Stripe, to name a few.

-## Add-on for this API

-This API has been added many feature in it and the listed below is the addon for this API!

-* Clans
-* Top played beatmaps
-* Relax profile and leaderboard
-* Autopilot profiles and leaderboards
-* Followers